hannahboen/cs109a/README.md

 ## Code

-The final analysis and model code can be found in the `milestone5.ipynb` notebook.
+The final analysis and model code can be found in the `milestone5.ipynb` notebook along with a more detailed explanation of the research process.
+Previous milestones are included for reference of early ideas.

 ## Running the Project